geopm/geopm/tutorial/README.md

 performance of the application without modifying its source code.
 This can be enabled by using the GEOPM launcher script or by setting a few environment variables before launching the application.
-The tutorial_0.sh shows three different methods for launching the GEOPM runtime.
-The first method uses the geopmlaunch wrapper script for the SLURM srun job launcher:
+The `tutorial_0.sh` shows the various  methods for launching the GEOPM runtime.
+The first geopmlaunch method using the wrapper script for the SLURM srun job launcher:

     geopmlaunch srun \